 Not only at the start, but all the way through, acknowledge people's feelings and help them as they move through the changes.
 Don't be caught out by strong feelings or become overly defensive.
 Instead, be prepared to listen and help people work through their feelings.

 - Use outside facilitators

-Outside facilitators bring three things: an expertise in guiding people through the change process; an independence and an ability to moderate behaviour!
+Outside facilitators bring three things: an expertise in guiding people through the change process, independence, and an ability to moderate behaviour

 - Make sure the important voices are heard

 The most important people to hear from are not those who make the most noise at meetings!
-(See illustration below - the ‘noise’ curve is the dotted curve.)
 Instead, it is important to hear from those who occupy the middle ground, who represent the majority.
 They are usually the least vocal and it is important that they have opportunity to speak.
 One simple way of doing this at Kirk Session meetings is to break into discussion groups and then feedback from those groups.

 - Communicate, Communicate, Communicate